odd-io/cesium_3d_native/README.md

 However, most users should work directly with the [Cesium3DTileset] provided by the `cesium_3d_tiles` library.
 This exposes a simpler API surface for working with tilesets (including common associated requirements, like assigning visibility layers for working with multiple tilesets, and interfaces for adding marker object overlays to tilesets).

 ### Rendering

-It's also important to note that this package *does not provide any actual rendering capabiility*.
-The `cesium_native` library doesn't interact directly with a rendering surface - camera parameters go in, and a list of renderable tiles comes out.

 The `cesium_3d_tiles` library includes the `TilesetManager` interface, which describes a set of methods that you could use to render a multiple `Cesium3DTileset` instances to a rendering surface.
 The library also provides an example implementation of `QueuingTilesetManager` that uses a queue to manage/kick tiles, using `cesium_native` to load a tileset and manage tile content.
 Note that this requires you to implement the `TilesetRenderer` interface to provide an actual implementation of the rendering logic.